 The deck of PowerPoint slides is typically the starting point for most management presentations today.
 Note that for many people this implies the slide deck has become a necessary crutch for confident public speaking.
-No deck, no presentation is probably the rule for many presenters.
+No slide deck, no presentation is probably the rule for many presenters.

 So if you are dependent on PowerPoint here are some presentation skills tips: